alfski/lg-biodigital/README.md

 ## Start the websocket relayer

-In NodeRelayo folder is a nodejs-based websocket relayer called ```relay.j````
+In the repo NodeRelay folder is a nodejs-based websocket relayer called ```relay.js```

 Run this on lg-head or another place on the same LAN as the nodes.

-You may need to change the port the relay listens on and/or fiddle with lg-head firewall.
+You may need to change the port and/or fiddle with lg-head firewall.
+Look in the CONFIG section at the top of relay.js.
-I've been running it on ws://10.42.41:5555/relay
+I've been running it on ws://10.42.41.1:5555/relay

 ```
 cd NodeRelay